kstenerud/concise-encoding/ce-structure.md

 An unquoted-safe string must adhere to the following rules:

+ * The string must not be empty.
+ * The string must be [text-safe](#text-safety).
+ * The string must not contain whitespace characters or control characters.
  * The string must not contain characters from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, numerals 0-9, underscore (`_`), dash (`-`), and dot (`.`).
  * The string must not begin with a character from u+0000 to u+007f, with the exception of lowercase a-z, uppercase A-Z, and underscore (`_`).
- * The string must not contain line breaks, whitespace, control, reserved, unassigned, private, or unprintable characters.
- * The string must not be empty.
- * The string's CTE representation must not contain escape sequences.
  * Any characters that look [confusingly similar to printable characters from Unicode range 0000-007f](#confusable-characters) are subject to the same rules as their lookalikes (for example, u+ff15 `５` is disallowed as a first character, and u+2039 `‹` is disallowed entirely in an unquoted-safe string).

 **Examples**: